The subelliptic heat kernel on the anti-de Sitter spaces: Introduction

-The study of finding explicit formulas for subelliptic heat kernels has generated a great amount of work (see \cite{A}, \cite{B}, \cite{BB}, \cite{BW}, \cite{BGG} \cite{Bo}, \cite{Ga} and the references therein).
-Explicit expressions have numerous applications, for instance: determination of sharp constant in functional inequalities (see \cite{BFM}, \cite{LF}), computation of the sub-Riemannian metric (see \cite{BB}), sharp upper and lower bounds for the heat kernel (see \cite{BGG},\cite{El}), and semigroup sub-commutations (see \cite{Li}).
-However, despite such numerous works, few explicit and tractable formulas are actually known and most of them are restricted to a Lie group framework.
-As a counterpart to the models in \cite{Ga} and \cite{BW}, the present work gives explicit and tractable expressions that hold in a natural sub-Riemannian model with negative sectional curvature.
+As an application, we derive the small time asymptotics of the subelliptic heat kernel by applying the steepest descent method.
+We shall observe three different structure-illustrating behaviors of the small time asymptotics: on diagonal points, on the vertical cut-locus, and outside the cut-locus.
+Another by-product is the explicit formula for the sub-Riemannian distance on $\bH^{2n+1}$.

-The paper is organized as follows.
-In the first section we study the geometry of the complex hyperboloid in $\mathbb{C}^{n+1}$.
-We show that it is naturally endowed with a CR structure which is conformally equivalent to the CR structure of the Heisenberg group.
-We introduce geometrically meaningful coordinates that reflect the symmetries of the natural fibration
+The study of finding explicit formulas for subelliptic heat kernels has generated a great amount of work (see \cite{A}, \cite{B}, \cite{BB}, \cite{BW}, \cite{BGG}, \cite{Bo}, \cite{Ga} and the references therein).
+The pioneering work is due to Gaveau (see \cite{Ga}), who obtained an integral representation of the subelliptic heat kernel on a Heisenberg group.
+A Heisenberg group appears as a flat model of a sub-Riemannian manifold.
+As for the non-flat models, Baudoin-Bonnefont (see \cite{BB}) and Bonnefont (see \cite{Bo}) derived the subelliptic heat kernel on $\rm{SU}(2)$ and $\rm{SL}(2,\R)$, which appear respectively as $3$-dimensional sub-Riemannian model spaces with constant positive and negative curvatures.
+In the case of higher dimensional models, the explicit subelliptic heat kernels on the CR sphere $\bS^{2n+1}$ (where group structure no longer exists) were first deduced in \cite{BW}.
+An Hamiltonian approach to the heat kernel was then given by Greiner in \cite{Greiner}.
+In present work we discuss the hyperbolic counterpart of the models in \cite{Ga} and \cite{BW}, by giving explicit and geometrically meaningful expressions that hold in a natural sub-Riemannian model with negative sectional curvature.